nrf-rs/nrfxlib/README.md

 * Opening plain TCP connections, including DNS lookups of host-names
 * Opening TLS connections, with and without client-side certificates
 * Opening an AT socket, sending AT commands and receiving responses
-* Opening a GPS socket
+* Opening a GNSS socket and getting a GNSS fix
+* Polling on sockets
+* Configuring the chip for LTE-M, NB-IoT and/or GNSS mode.

 ## Example